De-pitcher/python-beginner-projects/date_detection/README.md

 ## 🌟 How to run

 - Navigate to the project directory
-- #TODO: how the script should be ran.
-- Run script
+- Run script and follow the prompt

 ## 🤖 Author